-The next step after completing Information Collection one is the Requirements' analysis report.
-Requirements are a description of ideas to meet the purpose for which they are developed.
-We analyze below the definition, the consequences of not proceeding with this analysis, and the advantages of using this step.
+The requirements are a description of the ideas so as to satisfy the purpose for which it is being developed.
+Below is a presentation of the definition, the consequences of not proceeding with the analysis and the advantages of using this step.

 Definition of requirements analysis